Skip to main content

 • Weakness

-The combination of these symptoms with nausea can be an indicator of a more serious condition, including kidney failure, meningitis, heart attack, intracranial pressure due to concussion or traumatic brain injuries, vestibular disorders, or carbon monoxide poisoning along with other toxin exposure.
+The combination of these symptoms with nausea can be an indicator of a more serious condition, including kidney failure, meningitis, a heart attack, intracranial pressure due to a concussion or traumatic brain injury, vestibular disorders, carbon monoxide poisoning, or exposure to other toxins.

 Keep in mind that nausea is also a symptom of COVID-19.
-If you’re unsure what’s causing your nausea and if any of the following symptoms accompany it, it’s best to speak with your healthcare provider to rule out coronavirus:
+If you’re unsure what’s causing your nausea and if any of the following symptoms accompany it, it’s best to speak with your healthcare provider to rule out COVID-19:

 • Cough